Thesys-lab/folded-cnns/README.md

 The spotlight presentation for the paper is available at this [link](https://icml.cc/virtual/2021/spotlight/8416).
 Access to this link requires that one be registered for ICML 2021.

 ## Code
 The code used in developing and evaluating FoldedCNNs is available and maintained in the following repository: [https://github.com/msr-fiddle/folded-cnns](https://github.com/msr-fiddle/folded-cnns).
-Please raise any issues and pull requests within the linked repository, rather than this page.
+Please raise any issues and pull requests within this linked repository.